The right materials and technique mean a Properly Painted Surface - consistent sheen and no misses.

 Next comes holes, chips, wallpaper lines, cracks, etc. This requires a clear conversation with your painter - everybody needs to understand and agree on what the expectations are.
 This is about balancing time and cost with your expectations.
 Age matters here, too - 80 year old plaster walls are often held to a different standard than 15 year old drywall.

 ...uniform in appearance, color, texture, hiding and sheen.
 It is also free of foreign material, lumps, skins, runs, sags, holidays, misses or insufficient coverage.
 It is also a surface free of drips, spatters, spills or over-spray caused by the Painting and Decorating Contractor’s workforce.
 In order to determine whether a surface has been “properly painted” it shall be examined without magnication at a distance of thirty-nine (39) inches or one (1) meter, or more, under finished lighting conditions.
-[PDCA, P1-04]
+[PCA, P1-04]

 If you can see: